Skip to Recipe

 During the fasting days, five to six meals of bone broth are consumed, and on non-fasting days, there are three main meals plus two snacks.

-The diet was originally designed to be followed in a 3-week program; however, it can be extended for a longer duration if the patient can adhere to it.
+The diet was originally designed to be followed in a 3-week program; however, it can be extended for longer if the patient can adhere to it.

 Is Bone Broth for Everyone?

-The bone broth diet is primarily intended for healthy individuals; however, there are certain cases where it is not recommended.
+The bone broth diet is primarily intended for healthy individuals but is not recommended in certain cases.

 Pregnant and nursing women, people with diabetes, eating disorders, acute illness or injury, and individuals with other chronic health problems should exercise caution when considering this diet.